 Engineered wood and solid hardwood floors are two gorgeous flooring options that can add a touch of sophistication to any Houston home.
-On the downside, the appearance, performance, and durability of these floors can be affected by a series of problems.
+On the downside, these floors' appearance, performance, and durability can be affected by a series of problems.
 Typically, a floor that feels soft when you step on it is the first sign that indicates there is an issue with it.

 Assessing the Root Causes of Wood Floor Problems

 When it comes to flooring issues, poor floor installation is rarely the root cause of the problem.
 Instead, most issues are the result of excess moisture or water accumulating underneath the home and/or soil movement, which may cause your foundation to shift.
 In order to fully understand how flooring problems occur and prevent them efficiently, let’s take a closer look at their potential underlying causes.

 Engineered wood and solid hardwood floors are particularly sensitive to moisture.
 Excess water or moisture collecting under or around your home and then getting absorbed into your floor system could cause your wood planks to swell and eventually twist out of shape, which may lead to peaking, buckling, cupping, and/or sagging in your floor.
 When any of these conditions occur, your floor may detach from the subfloor in some areas.
 As a result, your floor may feel softer, bouncier, or unnaturally spongy in those particular spots.
 If your floor is exposed to moisture or water for a longer period of time, some wood planks may even split, particularly when force dried.

 How to fix the problem: While replacing the damaged planks or the entire floor may be a quick and easy fix to the problems mentioned above, the new floor will likely sustain the same type of damage if the root cause is left unaddressed.
 So, instead of wasting your money on a temporary fix, it would be more cost-effective to have your property inspected and the underlying issues fixed by professionals.